erikzaadi/manager-readme/bi-yearly-leap-template.md

 Support needed, friction points and requests to start, stop or change.
 This is an explicit space for upward feedback.

+## Leadership Aspiration

+### Leadership Identity

+What kind of team leader do you aspire to be?
+This can relate to leadership style, values, scope, or impact.
+It is completely valid if the answer is "to be an excellent team leader in my current scope".

+### Growth Direction

+Looking 1–2 cycles ahead, how would you like your leadership role to evolve?
+Examples include deeper mastery of team leadership, broader scope, stronger product ownership, or coaching other leaders.

+### Signals of Progress

+What would indicate that you are progressing in this direction?

 ## Alignment and Goals for the Next Cycle

+Everything above feeds into this section, which defines focus for the next six months.

 ### Leadership Goals